victorpinheiro2024/victorpinheiro2024/README.md

 - 👋 Hi, I’m @victorpinheiro2024
 - 👀 I’m interested in ...
 Cybersecurity and Business Development.
 - 🌱 I’m currently learning ...
 Cybersecurity fundamentals
-- 💞️ I’m looking to collaborate on ... elearning and helping people doing business internatinally.
+- 💞️ I’m looking to collaborate on ... elearning and helping people doing business internationally.
-- 📫 How to reach me ... just send me an Email to vitorsilvapinheiro@gmail.com
+- 📫 How to reach me ... just send me an Email to vitorsilvapinheiro@gmail.com or visit my facebook page: https://www.facebook.com/Academiadigitalexportnow
 - 😄 Pronouns: ...‘Without Counsel Plans Fail, But With Many Advisers They Succeed.’ — Proverbs 15:22, King Solomon
 - ⚡ Fun fact: ...
 Just 30 minutes of daily complaining can physically damage your brain.
 Listening to someone constantly complain also negatively affects brain function.